 New passport applications must be made in person at an acceptance facility.
 This is usually at your county clerk, a local post office or a public library.
 At this location, your identity and documents are verified.
-Your citizenship document(s), identification copies and photo, along with your application payment are collected, then mailed to the Secretary of State for processing.
+Your citizenship document(s), identification copies and photo, along with your application payment are collected, then mailed to the Department of State for processing.
 You will also pay your execution fee separately.

 For my appointment, with all of my documentation, application form and payment in order, I was in and out within 10 minutes.